-Digital Smile Design in Dental Aesthetics
+Digital Design of the Smile in Dental Aesthetics

 It is of vital importance that the design of the smile is done on an individual basis, taking into account not only the shape of the teeth but also the harmony of the margins of the gums, the lips and the shape of the face.